Our Peppermint Cookies have a candy cane crunch! Top them with peppermint buttercream and crushed candy canes, or turn them into whoopie pies!

-For cookies recipes, I like to use a combination of butter and shortening.
-The butter adds flavor and the shortening helps the cookies rise higher and have a lighter texture.
+For cookie recipes, I like to use a combination of butter and shortening.
+The butter adds flavor, and the shortening helps the cookies rise higher and have a lighter texture.

-After mixing together the butter and shortening, cream in the granulated sugar and brown sugar.
+After mixing the butter and shortening together, cream in the granulated sugar and brown sugar.
 As you beat the mixture, the batter will become lighter in color and fluffier in texture.